emveleva/GameSpace/README.md

 Users can:

 - Add, edit, and delete games
 - Add, edit, and delete reviews for games
-- Add, edit, and delete genre
+- Add, edit, and delete genres
 - Add, edit, and delete platforms
 - Rate games
 - View game details with platforms and genres
 - Safely delete games and reviews with confirmation

 ---

-## 🧑‍💻 User Roles & Permissions
+## 👤 User Roles & Permissions

 The application defines two user groups:

-### 👤 User
+### User
 - Can register and log in
 - Can create and manage their own reviews
 - Can view games, genres, and platforms
 - Can edit their own profile

-### 🛡️ Moderator
+### Moderator
 - All User permissions
-- Can edit and delete **any user’s reviews**
+- Can edit and delete any user’s reviews
 - Can moderate content across the platform

 ---